mikedonnici/dev/go/code-organisation/httpservice/README.md

 MONGO_DESC="local mongo db"
 ```

-These can be set in three ways, in order of precendence:
+These can be set in three ways, in order of precedence:

 Firstly, by specifying a config file with the `-c` flag, eg: